Maayon (film): Development

 The film is produced by Double meaning Productions with screenplay by Arun Mozhi Manickam and star Sibi Sathyaraj in the lead role.
 The film is reported to be based on the mystery of a 5000-year-old temple, and the makers stated the film is made in the genre of a "mythological thriller".
 Ilaiyaraaja was signed as the film's music composer and cinematographer Ram Prasad.
 The film's official motion poster was released online on 25 August 2018.

 Casting

 Tanya Ravichandran signed the film in October 2018 and stated that she would begin working on her scenes during the following month.

 Filming

-The film was shot across regular schedules in late 2018 and early 2018, with the team filming scenes at Binny Mills during January 2019.
+The film was shot across regular schedules in late 2018 and early 2019, with the team filming scenes at Binny Mills during January 2019.

-Track listing
+Soundtrack

 The music of the film is composed by Ilayaraja.
 The film’s album consists of four songs.